opertifelipe/frontiers/README.md

 # Deployment

-The deployed algorithm is SBERT because it is tested algorithm with the best performance.
-Unfortunaly, it is also the slowest, therefore in case the application will need a fast response time, probably the best option will be the TFIDF.
+The deployed algorithm is SBERT.
+During the training phase SBERT perfomerd better than all the other algorithms.
+Unfortunaly, it is also the slowest.
+In case the application will need a fast response time, probably the best option will be the TFIDF.

 In order to build and deploy the services you should have installed `docker` and `docker-compose` and run:
 ```